saltlakrits/snake.cpp/readme.md

-# Terrible snake game
+# Terrible snake game in C++ using ncurses

-Maybe try using TermOx when this is working?
+Think I'll try to use TermOx too?